ktonon/two-medium-model/README.md

 could achieve with a like partner.
 The neutron essentially absorbs some of the proton's steep curvature while presenting little of its own.
-This synergy allows the inward GCM momentum flux to outpace the rising LCM repulsion, producing a genuine energy minimum---a bound nuclear state.
+This synergy allows the inward GCM momentum flux to outpace the rising LCM repulsion, producing a genuine energy minimum—a bound nuclear state.

 In this view, the familiar "strong force" does not require a separate mechanism.
 It is simply the extreme end of the same balance between LCM compression and GCM shadowing that governs all interactions, made visible only when particles are pushed to distances where their compression fields and shadows interact at their steepest gradients.
-A proton--neutron pair is the only configuration that satisfies this balance.
-All nuclear structure---from deuterium to the heavy elements---emerges from combinations of these paired interactions and their geometric constraints.
+A proton–neutron pair is the only configuration that satisfies this balance.
+All nuclear structure—from deuterium to the heavy elements—emerges from combinations of these paired interactions and their geometric constraints.

 ## Gravity: Long-Range GCM Shadowing and the Resolution of the Heat Crisis

 In 2MM, gravity arises from **GCM shadowing**.
-Every standing wave---proton, neutron, or electron---interacts inelastically with the background GCM flux, reducing its intensity in the region directly behind it.
+Every standing wave—proton, neutron, or electron—interacts inelastically with the background GCM flux, reducing its intensity in the region directly behind it.
 When two masses face one another, each sits inside the other's reduced-flux region and therefore receives slightly more inward